 Canada’s largest brew fest draws 100k over five days with 500 beers, meads, and ciders from 120 breweries.
 The École de Biérologie MBière conducts workshops -- lending the festival an air of sophistication -- while vendors grill up exotic meats (deer, kangaroo, bison) alongside traditional Montreal staples like poutine and smoked meat sandwiches.

 August 9th to 24th, 2014

 Asia’s largest beer celebration takes place in a town casually known as "the Munich of China", which makes sense considering it was once a German colony, and remains home to the original Tsingtao factory, which opened in 1903.
-Annually, dozens of famous breweries the world over descend on Qingdao's sandy beaches for this 16-day Asian Oktoberfest, complete with parades, carnivals, and drinking contests -- not to mention tons
+Annually, dozens of famous breweries the world over descend on Qingdao's sandy beaches for this 16-day Asian Oktoberfest, complete with parades, carnivals, and drinking contests -- not to mention tons of karaoke.

 The Great British Beer Festival

 Brush up on your English accent before crossing the pond for the UK's largest brewfest, a five-day, 900+ suds affair hosted by the Campaign for Real Ale.
 Rocking a circus theme this year, expect 350 British brewers and 50,000 thirsty revelers across two grand halls.
 Also, they're bringing back "Hat Day", so don't forget to pack your finest bowler.

 Belgian Beer Weekend